aya49/202105_sfu_cmpt_127/assignments/04/README.md

 ## Task 01

-You will extend the functionality of your integer array from the previous assignment, task 01-05 to support saving and loading arrays from the filesystem in a binary format.
+You will extend the functionality of your integer array from the previous assignment, task 01-05 to support saving and loading of 2D arrays from the filesystem in a binary format.

 **REQUIREMENT**:
 - you will create a C source file called "t1img.c" containing implementations of the two functions declared in `t1img.h`.